 - What is going to motivate customers to buy or use your product or service?
 Please explain.

-- What relationships do you have with other businesses and/or friends that will help you sell your idea?
+- Management Team: Please describe your (or your Team’s) skills to launch and sustain this idea.
+What other skills or expertise might you need and how will you require them?
+What relationships do you have with other businesses and/or friends that will help you launch and sustain your idea?
 Explain.

 For more information, contact Kay Molkentin (x5256)

 First Place – Justin Joyce ’19, Braden Davison ’19, Alyse Gillentine ’18 (not pictured) with Sticky Patch